• Project status: Active

 • The genetic counsellor will contact you to talk about your/your child’s results.

-• It is not necessary to attend The Royal Children’s Hospital to participate in genetic testing.
+Note: You do not need to attend The Royal Children’s Hospital (RCH) Melbourne, to participate in genetic testing.
 A saliva sample can be sent by post and genetic counselling can take place by telehealth if preferred.

-This study is being conducted at Murdoch Children’s Research Institute, The Royal Children’s Hospital and the University of Melbourne.
-It is part of an international study sponsored by a pharmaceutical company called Akouos Inc, a wholly-owned subsidiary of Eli Lilly and Company.
+This study is being conducted at MCRI, The Royal Children’s Hospital (RCH) and the University of Melbourne.

 Contact us